 The most common system for utilizing manure as a renewable energy source is in the process of anaerobic digestion.
 Some additional uses are covered in "Manure Use for Fertilizer and Energy: June 2009 Report to Congress".

-View the archived presentation on Economics and Environmental Impacts of Poultry Litter Application.
+View the archived presentation on economics and environmental considerations of:

 A recent report by the Economic Research Service entitled Confined Animal Production and Manure Nutrients provides an overview of manure production and the farms and regions that are surplus or deficit in manure nutrients.
 Typically, if a farm or region is grain deficient, it is also nutrient deficient and the most economical use for the manure is as a source of crop nutrient.
 The economic question becomes one of how to minimize cost of storage, handling and application in the immediate area.